merkle-open/NitroNet/docs/configuration.md

 </configuration>
 ```

+But keep in mind that the *NitroNet.BasePath* has to be relative to the root directory.
+Absolute paths are not working.

 ### Change the frontend file paths
 In addition, you got a new `nitronet-config.json.example`-File in the root directory of the website project after installation of NitroNet for Sitecore.
 Rename it to `nitronet-config.json` to activate the config.